EvansWinner/awesome-line-editors/README.md

 But in all seriousness, these days, line editors mostly have one purpose: to work when nothing else will.
-For example, if your Linux machine is so hosed that it can't figure out its terminal charactarisitics, and nothing works but command line programs that don't try to do anything fancy with the screen, then a line editor is what you will need for cleaning up that config file.
+For example, if your Linux machine is so hosed that it can't figure out its terminal characteristics, and nothing works but command line programs that don't try to do anything fancy with the screen, then a line editor is what you will need for cleaning up that config file.
 (This can really happen; it's happened to me.)